indigo-dc/tts/README.md

 # tts
 the token translation service (part of the AAI)

-requires Erlang OTP 18.1 or newer to be installed
+requires Erlang OTP 18.1 or newer to run
+(due to a bug in the cover compiler OTP 18.3 or newer is needed to run the tests)

 Running the Token Translation Service locally:
 ```